DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/multus-underlay/install.md

     - `Master Interface`: name of the MacVLAN master interface.
 Note: The configured master interface must exist on the host, otherwise MacVLAN will not work.
     - `Vlan ID`: optional item, and the Vlan tag of the MacVLAN master interface.

-6. Install SRIOV (optional, not installed by default):
+6. Install SR-IOV (optional, not installed by default):

-    Configure SRIOV Multus CRD:
+    Configure SR-IOV Multus CRD:

     ![sriov_install](../../images/multus-install-7.png)

-    - `Install SRIOV CNI`: install SRIOV, which is not installed by default.
+    - `Install SR-IOV CNI`: install SR-IOV, which is not installed by default.
-    - `SRIOV Type`: the type of Multus CRD instance for which SRIOV is installed, including:
+    - `SR-IOV Type`: the type of Multus CRD instance for which SR-IOV is installed, including:
-      - `sriov-overlay`: SRIOV is used with the default CNI (e.g. Calico), which will insert two NICs in the Pod:  the default NIC and the SRIOV NIC.
+      - `sriov-overlay`: SR-IOV is used with the default CNI (e.g. Calico), which will insert two NICs in the Pod:  the default NIC and the SR-IOV NIC.
           The former is used to solve the problem of east-west communication between the Pod and the cluster; the latter is used for north-south communication between the Pod and the cluster.
-      - `sriov-standalone`: only one SRIOV NIC will be inserted in the Pod, and serves for the east-west and north-south communication.
+      - `sriov-standalone`: only one SR-IOV NIC will be inserted in the Pod, and serves for the east-west and north-south communication.
-    - `SRIOV CR Name`: the name of the Multus CRD instance.
+    - `SR-IOV CR Name`: the name of the Multus CRD instance.
     - `Vlan ID`: optional, the Vlan tag of the SRIOV PF.
-    - `SRIOV Device Plugin Configuration`: used to discover SRIOV PF and VF devices on the host by means of filtering: `vendors`, `devices`, `drivers`, `pfNames`.
+    - `SR-IOV Device Plugin Configuration`: used to discover SR-IOV PF and VF devices on the host by means of filtering: `vendors`, `devices`, `drivers`, `pfNames`.
         Refer to [sriov-device-plugin-readme.md](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin/blob/master/README.md) for details.

-    Configure the SRIOV Net-Device Plugin with:
+    Configure the SR-IOV Net-Device Plugin with:

     - `vendors`: PCI device vendor number, e.g. '8086' for Intel
     - `devices`: PCI device model, e.g. '154c'